James Frampton

 James is regularly instructed as junior counsel on substantial international arbitrations concerning construction and energy projects throughout the world, including:

-• Acting (as junior counsel to Simon Hughes QC) in a 5 week SIAC arbitration under the UNCITRAL rules for a very substantial dispute concerning an iron-ore mine in Western Australia.
+• Acting (as junior counsel to Simon Hughes KC) in a 5 week SIAC arbitration under the UNCITRAL rules for a very substantial dispute concerning an iron-ore mine in Western Australia.
 The governing law was the law of Western Australia.

 Procurement

-James is regularly instructed on public procurement disputes, including acting as Junior Counsel to Sarah Hannaford QC and Simon Taylor.
-James’ recent cases include:
+James is regularly instructed on public procurement disputes, including acting as Junior Counsel to Sarah Hannaford KC and Simon Taylor.

 • Acting (as sole counsel) for a bidder which had been disqualified from a procurement.
 The procurement was restarted following the service of Particulars of Claim drafted by James.
+Acting (as junior counsel to Sarah Hannaford KC) for the unsuccessful bidder in a procurement for signaling works on the East Coast Main Line (Alstom Transport UK Ltd v Network Rail Infrastructure Ltd [2019] EWHC 3585 (TCC)).

-• Acting (as junior counsel to Sarah Hannaford QC) for an unsuccessful bidder in a challenge to the procurement of a rail infrastructure project Alstom Transport UK Ltd v Network Rail Infrastructure Ltd [2019] EWHC 3585 (TCC).
+• Acting (as junior counsel to Sarah Hannaford KC) for an unsuccessful bidder in a challenge to the procurement of a rail infrastructure project Alstom Transport UK Ltd v Network Rail Infrastructure Ltd [2019] EWHC 3585 (TCC).

 • Acting (with Simon Taylor) for an unsuccessful bidder in a challenge to the procurement of a naval gun system.